 If you’re wondering how to keep track of the differences between the two apps, this edition of FACT or FICTION might be of help.
 Here are five statements about RemoteCall and RemoteView – can you guess which are fact and which are fiction?

-1. Both RemoteView and RemoteCall only work on mobile devices.
+1. Both RemoteView and RemoteCall only work on PC.

-While it is true that RemoteCall exclusively works through a mobile device, RemoteView can be accessed from any web-based platform, either on mobile or remote PC.
+While it is true that RemoteCall exclusively works through a PC device, RemoteView can be accessed from any web-based platform, either on mobile or remote PC.

-RemoteView allows service engineers to provide real-time control and support to MFPs, remotely from PCs or mobile devices by simply installing a software agent.
+RemoteView allows service engineers to provide real-time control and support to MFPs, remotely from PCs or mobile devices by simply installing a software agent at target devices such as MFPs, PCs or mobile devices.
 Like RemoteCall, RemoteView features screen mirroring.
-This allows tech support full access from their web browser, either on PC or on mobile.
+This allows tech support full access from either their web browser, on PC or app on mobile.